KmolYuan/Pyslvs-UI/docs/pyslvs-api.md

 |:----:|:---:|:------:|
 |   | ndarray | FVal |

-Is an abstract method.

-Return the result from the variable list `v`.
+The result function.
+Default is the best variable vector `v`.

 ### Algorithm